hetal81/Extension-get-started/create-extension.md

   ![extension init](https://cdn.pixelbin.io/v2/himanshu01010/original/Extension-build/extension_init_3.png)

-  FDK-CLI will create the extension folder into the current directory of the local system with starter code and register the extension in your [Fynd Partners](https://partners.fynd.com/) account.
+  FDK-CLI will create the extension's folder into the current directory of the local system with starter code and register the extension in your [Fynd Partners](https://partners.fynd.com/) account.
 Navigate to Partner Panel > Extensions > Your Extension, to check and edit your extension's registration details

-6. Change the directory to your extension directory by running the following command:
+6. Change the directory to your extension's directory by running the following command:

   ```javascript
   cd "Example Extension"
   ```

 :::info
-Internally FDK CLI installs FDK Extension and Client libraries in the starter code which helps in OAuth implementation, calling SDK methods and configuring webhooks.
-Check out the documentation of these libraries in your preferred technology stack.
+Internally, FDK-CLI integrates the FDK Extension and Client libraries into the starter code.
+These libraries facilitate OAuth implementation, enable SDK method calls, and assist in configuring webhooks.
+For detailed guidance, refer to the documentation corresponding to your preferred technology stack.

 #### FDK Extension Libraries